Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Review weekly: Spend 30 minutes reviewing and connecting notes

-- Avoid perfectionism: Good organization system used consistently beats perfect system used inconsistently
+- Avoid perfectionism: A good organization system used consistently beats a perfect system used inconsistently

 Red flags your system isn’t working: